maiermic/virtual-reality-project-linux-build-instructions/README.md

 ## Project

-The initial `cmake` configuration of the student project only allows to develop in Windows and run the project in the cave at V2C/LRZ.
-We will modify the configuration files and install the required dependencies.
-Our goal is to be able to run it on our Linux system.
-I use Linux Mint 18, but you should be able to adjust the instructions to your distribution.
+The initial `cmake` configuration of the student project only allows to build and run your project in Windows or in the cave at V2C/LRZ.
+I describe how to modify the configuration files and install the required dependencies to be able to run it on your Linux system.
+I use Linux Mint 18, but you should be able to adjust the instructions to your favorite Linux distribution.

 ### Dependencies